Homecare Worker Cooperative Academy Pilot

 Video: Cooperatives: Building a Base for the Future Webinar Series - Elder Care Cooperatives with Deborah Craig and Charlotte Narjes

-•10,000 are Americans retiring every day.
+• 10,000 Americans are retiring every day.

-•For the first time in history, people over 65 will outnumber children under 5.
+• For the first time in history, people over 65 will outnumber children under 5.

 Source: US Census